andromeda-cs/.github/profile/README.md

 The andromeda project is a project that has the goal of allowing people to make an OS that they'd actually use.

-Every OS made with andromeda is not actually an OS, they're a Linux distro. andromeda allows you to create your own Linux distro and write part of it using C#.
+Every OS made with andromeda is not actually an OS, they're a Linux distro. andromeda allows you to create your own Linux distro and write parts of it using C#.

 More info in [andromeda-cs/andromeda](https://github.com/andromeda-cs/andromeda).